jjdelorme/ContosoUniversity/README.md

 ## Using .NET 5 Configuration

-[Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0) is no longer read from `Web.config`, so we need to move our connection string over to to use one of the pluggable configuration providers.
+[Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0) is no longer read from `Web.config`, so we need to move our connection string over to use one of the pluggable configuration providers which gives us much more flexiblity depending on the environment the application is deployed to.

 ### Add connection string to appsettings